 RECIPE: 1:2 ratio in 30 seconds

-For the sake of this tutorial we will do 18g coffee in > 36g espresso out as an example.
-If your basket requires 20g in, to achieve the recipe, you would consequently aim for a 40g yield to achieve the 1:2 ratio.
+For the sake of this tutorial we will do 18g coffee in > 36g espresso out.
+If your basket requires 20g in, you would consequently aim for a 40g yield to achieve the 1:2 ratio.

 1. Set the dose to the volumetric standard of your portafilter basket.

-- Distribute and Tamp to check if your grounds flatten to about a quarter of an inch below the rim.
-Dosing to the volumetric standard of your basket may cause the weight of your dose to vary depending on the density of your coffee.
+- Dosing to the volumetric standard of your basket may cause the weight of your dose to vary depending on the density of your coffee.

-2. Distribute using the SAI BT wedge distribution tool
+2. Distribute using the BT Wedge Distribution tool.

-- set the depth of your tool to where the grounds uniformly condense to about a quarter of an inch below the basket rim.
+- Set the depth of your tool so that the grounds uniformly condense to about a quarter of an inch below the rim of the basket.